Welcome to our epic home theater and media room ideas photo gallery.

 Photo by: Brady Architectural Photography

-This contemporary home theater features stylish wall design and carpet flooring.
+This contemporary home theater features a stylish wall design and carpet flooring.
 The sectional seats are perfectly placed and lighted by wall lights and recessed lighting.

-The recessed lights, leather couches, widescreen LCD and carpeted floor make this media room an elegant-looking mini cinema.
+The recessed lights, leather couches, widescreen LCD, and carpeted floor make this media room an elegant-looking mini cinema.

-This home theater features romantic walls, floors and curtains, along with a comfy sofa set with an ottoman table in front.
+This home theater features romantic walls, floors, and curtains, along with a comfy sofa set with an ottoman table in front.

-This home theater features a classy vaulted ceiling with beams along with the hardwood flooring and lovely wall and ceiling lights.
+This home theater features a classy vaulted ceiling with beams along with hardwood flooring and lovely wall and ceiling lights.

-This home theater boasts stylish walls and lighting, along with the classy carpet flooring and well-placed theater seats.
+This home theater boasts stylish walls and lighting, along with classy carpet flooring and well-placed theater seats.

-A small home theater featuring white theater seats matching with the white wall decors on the beautiful walls.
+A small home theater featuring white theater seats matching the white wall decors on the beautiful walls.